 Payment limits set a maximum amount of farm commodity program payments per person.
 Limits were created in 1970 and continue today.
-Federal deficits and perceived inequities about the distribution of payments have heightened congressional attention.
+Federal deficits and perceived inequities in the distribution of payments have heightened congressional attention.
+Many observers expect the 110th Congress to debate payment limits as part of the 2007 farm bill, during an overall consideration of the distribution and effect of subsidies.